Home

 Care of Bear Grass and Clumping Bamboo

-Care of Bear Grass and Clumping Bamboo include pruning, fertilizers, watering etc. Bear Grass pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Clumping Bamboo pruning is done Do not prune during shooting season, Prune in late summer or fall and Remove damaged leaves.
+Care of Bear Grass and Clumping Bamboo include pruning, fertilizers, watering etc. Bear Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Clumping Bamboo pruning is done Do not prune during shooting season, Prune in late summer or fall and Remove damaged leaves.
 In summer Bear Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Clumping Bamboo needs Lots of watering and in winter, it needs Average Water.

 Perennial Flowers